jorainer/mirtarbase-db/README.md

 -   Experiments column contains *Weak* but also *WeaK*, will have to replace these.
 -   Some Entrezgene IDs are NA.

+All in all, we hope that we don't encounter some more issues in the next release.

     library( RSQLite )
     ## the XLS file contains ' and " inside cells, thus have to set qupte=""
     MTI <- read.table( "orig_files/txt/miRTarBase_MTI.txt", sep="\t", as.is=TRUE, header=TRUE, check.names=FALSE, quote="" )